raspberrypilearning/anime-expressions-simplified/en/step_6.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

-This step shows you how to use CSS to change the colours, fonts, and layout on your webpage.
+This step shows you how to use CSS to change the colours, fonts, and layout on your web page.

 </div>
 <div>